 If you have done your research, you know that there are a few basic categories of traditional website hosting—Virtual Private Server (VPS) hosting, cloud hosting, dedicated web hosting, colocation, etc. In terms of affordability, purchasing a VPS plan is a smart choice.
 But what operating system should you have installed?

-When choosing between operating systems for your Virtual Private Server, you typically have two options: Windows and Linux.
-For a multitude of reasons, Linux is the ideal candidate for many servers.
+When choosing between operating systems for your Virtual Private Server, you typically have three options: Windows, FreeBSD and Linux.
+For a multitude of reasons, Linux could be the ideal candidate for many applications.